 Opened in 1941 as the first minimum-security prison for men in the state, Chino prison, located 50 miles east of Los Angeles, stepped into the void.
 Together with the state forestry service, it established 14 forest camps over the course of the war.
 The first one opened on a 10-acre plot at Palomar Mountain in the Cleveland National Forest early in 1942.
 As of 2014, there were nearly 40 camps statewide, the California Department of Forestry and Fire Protection reports, with prisoners performing more than 3 million hours or more of emergency-response work annually.
 As the Golden State’s record wildfires increase, those numbers will likely rise.

 The role has been a unique one.
-Participating inmate volunteers, who are pre-screened (no violent offenders or arsonists allowed) and trained, have worked mostly as laborers maintaining public lands.
-But they also have served increasingly as emergency responders to fires, floods, earthquakes and in search-and-rescue operations.
+Participating inmate volunteers, who are pre-screened (no violent offenders or arsonists allowed), have worked mostly as laborers maintaining public lands.
+But after special training, they also have served increasingly as emergency responders to fires, floods, earthquakes and in search-and-rescue operations.
 In addition to pittance wages, inmates receive sentence reductions, work furloughs and a slightly greater sense of personal freedom, since shackles and armed guards are largely absent from the camps and the fire line.
 And prisoners' work helping rural communities in times of crisis have helped, sporadically, to soften some of the state’s racial and ethnic divides.

 Forestry as civil defense